nayeemmz/cmsc426Spring2021/colorseg.md

 </div>

 Why use RGB for the color image and not something else?
 The answer lies in the human retina, which has 3 types of cone cells: red, green, and blue.
-We can model the activation/response/sensitivity of a cone cell as some unimodal distribution function (a distriution with only one peak).
+We can model the activation/response/sensitivity of a cone cell as some unimodal distribution function (a distribution with only one peak).
 The three kinds of cone cells are sensitive to Small ($$S(\lambda)$$), Medium ($$M(\lambda)$$) and Long ($$L(\lambda)$$) wavelengths of visible light which coincide with red, green and blue colored light.
 Think of these cone cells as very sensitive to red, green or blue light.
-Any scene reflects a arbitrary spectrum of light (or signal represnted as $$f(\lambda)$$).
+Any scene reflects a arbitrary spectrum of light (or signal represented as $$f(\lambda)$$).
 One might wonder what the response of red sensitive cone cells will look like on this input light spectrum.
 One can represent the response of the S, M and L detectors/cone cells by a super simplified model given by:

 $$ S_{res}=\int S(\lambda)f(\lambda) d\lambda$$